fedimint/fedimint/docs/mutinynet-setup-docs.md

 ### 1.1.
 Digital Ocean Setup

-- Create a new droplet, use the default parameters for a $12 2GB RAM/1 CPU machine.
+- Create a new droplet, use the default parameters for a "Regular" CPU option ($12 2GB RAM/1 CPU machine).

 <img src="mutiny_setup/create_droplet.png" width="500">